 You are probably skeptical, as we were initially, but the battery life is really fantastic.

 We tested the battery (the longest battery test we’ve done for earbuds), and we got almost 25 hours of non-stop music on one 100% battery charge.

 Because we test at around 50% volume, we got even longer battery life.

 iTeknic is claiming up to 24 hours at 70% volume.
 So if you count the capacity degradation over time (batteries lose power with age) and listening to music at higher volumes, you can still expect an absolutely amazing battery life.

-It’s sensational considering these are budget earbuds and premium brands don’t come close with their 8-10 hour capacities.
+It’s sensational considering these are cheap earbuds and premium brands don’t come close with their 8-10 hour capacities.

 Also, the charging time isn’t extended either.
 You get a full charge in around 2 hours with the micro-USB charging cord.